This procedure specifies the process for forming screening committees and identifies the responsibilities for its members.

 - The chair will schedule meetings and maintain attendance records for each meeting.

-- The chair, with assistance from the committee members, documents reasons (Final Dispositions in the ATS) for applicants that are not selected to continue in the interview process.
+- The chair, with assistance from the committee members, documents reasons (Final Dispositions in the ATS) for applicants the committee does not select to continue in the interview process.

-- The chair, with assistance from the committee members, establishes job-related questions to be asked during the interview process.
-Additionally, Human Resources makes available tools that can aid in the creation of questions for competencies related to the position.
+- The chair, with assistance from the committee members, establishes job-related questions to ask candidates during the interview process.
+Additionally, Human Resources has available tools that can aid in the creation of questions for competencies related to the position.

 - The chair or his/her designee schedules interviews with local applicants.
 Human Resources will provide guidance for scheduling interviews for those candidates who are not local.

-- Telephone interviews may be used as a screening tool for large pools of applicants.
+- The committee may use telephone or video conferencing interviews as a screening tool for large pools of applicants.

-- For full-time teaching positions, the chair, with assistance from the screening committee members, determines a teaching topic to be presented by the finalists.
+- For full-time teaching positions, the chair, with assistance from the screening committee members, determines a teaching topic candidates will present.

-- The chair presents screening committee recommendations to the appropriate leadership for further interview or consideration.
+- The chair presents screening committee recommendations to the respective leadership for further interview or consideration.

 - The chair, with assistance from the committee members, completes required documentation of the screening and interview process.